About 2060 wordsAbout 7 min

 - name: docker build and push

-Generally, the repository size seen in the pipeline should be close to what is displayed on the page.
+The repository size seen in the pipeline is usually close to what is displayed on the page.

-However, for all public forked repositories, to speed up the build process and optimize storage space, all forked repositories on the build nodes will reuse the .git directory of their ancestor repository, and then use OverlayFS technology to split into multiple copies for different repositories.
-Therefore, the repository size seen in the pipeline actually includes the size of the ancestor repository and all descendant repositories.
+However, for all public forked repositories, to speed up builds and optimize storage, all forked repositories on build nodes reuse the .git directory of their ancestor repository, then use OverlayFS to split into multiple copies.
+Therefore, the repository size seen in the pipeline actually includes the ancestor and all descendant repositories.

 Code Repository